kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 </TabItem>
 </Tabs>

 If we run this example, it will behave as a regular NBomber test since we didn't define any cluster yet.
-To build a cluster, we need to define configs for Agent and Coordinator and aftewards connect them to Message Broker.
+To build a cluster, we need to define configs for Agent and Coordinator; and then connect them to Message Broker.

 ### Start Message Broker (MQTT)